Japan's Defence Ministry seeks budget hike as tensions rise

 This is because Japan, which spent just 0.9 per cent of its gross domestic product on defence last year, still falls short of expectations that 2 per cent be spent on defence.

-He said: "This is not China against Japan, but against the world with shared values.
-And this is only as strong as the sum of the parts."
+He said: "This is not China against Japan, but against the world with shared values, which is only as strong as the sum of its parts."